wallarm/product-documentation/docs/latest/user-guides/rules/view.md

 The rules are inherited down the rules branch.
 Principles:

 * All branches inherit [default](#default-rules) rules.
-* In a branch, child endpoints inherit rules from parent.
+* In a branch, child endpoints inherit rules from the parent.
 * Distinct has priority over inherited.
-* Directly specified has priority over regex.
+* Directly specified has priority over [regex](add-rule.md#condition-type-regex).
-* Case sensitive has priority over insensitive.
+* Case [sensitive](add-rule.md#condition-type-equal) has priority over [insensitive](add-rule.md#condition-type-iequal-aa).

 Here are some details of how to work with the rules branch:

-* To expand the endpoint, click blue circle.
+* To expand the endpoint, click the blue circle.
-* Endpoints that do not have distinct rules, are greyed out and not clickable.
+* Endpoints that do not have distinct rules are greyed out and not clickable.

     ![!Branch of endpoints](../../images/user-guides/rules/rules-branch.png)

 * To view rules for the endpoint, click it.
 First, distinct rules for this endpoint will be displayed.
-* If necessary, click **Distinct and inherited rules**.
-Inherited rules will be displayed together with the distinct, they will be greyed out comparing to distinct.
+* To view rules inherited by the endpoint, click **Distinct and inherited rules**.
+Inherited rules will be displayed together with the distinct; they will be greyed out compared to distinct.

     ![!Distinct and inherited rules for endpoint](../../images/user-guides/rules/rules-distinct-and-inherited.png)